 The last days of the Vektron

 We’re going to have to send the Vektron back next week, and that’s a shame if you haven’t had a chance to try it out yet.
 Schedule a test ride, or just stop by.
-Update: First shipment of Vektrons arriving early April.
+Update: Next shipment of Vektrons arriving this May.
 See you then.

 I’ll also be bummed because I’ve been having a blast doing “product research” on my days off.
 I’ve been out to the beach the hard way over Twin Peaks, through the wasteland at the old SP railyard off Tunnel road, to the bank and just grabbing a cup of coffee.